Skip to main content

 decreaseStakingModuleVettedKeysCountByNodeOperator()

-• Function: Reduce validator keys
+• Function: Reduce the number of validator keys

-3.2 Pause or stop module
+3.2 Pause or Stop Module

 setStakingModuleStatus()